TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 The Application Programmer's Interface to Python gives C and C++ programmers access to the Python interpreter at a variety of levels.
-The API is equally usable from C++, but for brevity it is generally referred to as the Python/C API.
+The API is equally usable kutoka C++, but for brevity it is generally referred to as the Python/C API.
 There are two fundamentally different reasons for using the Python/C API.
 The first reason is to write *extension modules* for specific purposes; these are C modules that extend the Python interpreter.
 This is probably the most